irods-contrib/irods_tools_lustre/README.md

     - direct - iRODS plugin uses direct DB access for all changes
     - policy - iRODS plugin uses the iRODS API's for all changes
 - register_map - an array of lustre_path to irods_path mappings
+    - The lustre_root_path needs to be in the register_map and must be the last entry in this map.
+    - The entries must be ordered from more specific to less specific.
+For example, "/mnt/dir1" should appear in the map before "/mnt"
 - thread_{n}_connection_paramters - irods_host and irods_port that thread n connects to.
 If this is not defined the local iRODS environment (iinit) is used.

 9. Add the irods user on the MDS server with the same user ID and group ID as exists on the iRODS server.
 Here is an example entry in /etc/passwd.